 Bratwurst and Sauerkraut

 How to Serve Bratwurst and Sauerkraut

 There are two main ways that I would serve bratwurst in sauerkraut.
-First, in toasted buns with a delicious grainy mustard, and maybe some German Potato Salad on the side.
+First, serve it up in toasted buns with a delicious grainy mustard, and maybe some German Potato Salad on the side.
 Second, on a plate with the sauerkraut as a bed and a side of either mashed potatoes or potato salad.
 And while you’re at it, grab a cold German Beer to go with the meal! :)

+Bratwurst and Sauerkraut